mrbrant89/wokedissident/_posts/2025/04/2025-04-21-reagan-to-biden-immigration.md

   </figcaption>
 </figure>

-And like all temporary things in the U.S. immigration system, it might just stretch on forever… or get yanked with zero warning.
+And like all temporary things in the U.S. immigration system, it yanked with zero warning.

 ### CBP One: Border Management by App Store

-CBP One is a **mobile app** that migrants must use to request appointments at U.S. ports of entry.
+CBP One was a (now defunct) **mobile app** that migrants were required to use to request appointments at U.S. ports of entry.

 Sounds high-tech.
 In reality?
-It’s glitchy, slow, and overwhelmed [25](https://www.iowapublicradio.org/news-from-npr/2025-04-08/migrants-who-entered-the-u-s-via-cbp-one-app-should-leave-immediately-dhs-says).
+It was glitchy, slow, and overwhelmed [25](https://www.iowapublicradio.org/news-from-npr/2025-04-08/migrants-who-entered-the-u-s-via-cbp-one-app-should-leave-immediately-dhs-says).

-Here’s the deal:
+This was the deal:
-- You can’t just walk up to the border anymore.
+- Migrants couldn't just walk up to the border anymore.
-- You schedule a slot in the app, show up, and maybe get processed for asylum or parole.
+- They were required to wait in certain cities, schedule a slot in the app, show up, and maybe get processed for asylum or parole.
-- It’s like *OpenTable* for humanitarian desperation.
+- It was like *OpenTable* for humanitarian desperation.

-But this doesn’t guarantee legal status.
-It just gets you through the door—where you’re dumped into the asylum backlog or granted parole limbo.
+But this didn't guarantee legal status.
+It just got them through the door—where they were dumped into the asylum backlog or granted parole limbo.

-And if you miss your window?
-DHS now says you’re expected to “leave immediately” [25](https://www.iowapublicradio.org/news-from-npr/2025-04-08/migrants-who-entered-the-u-s-via-cbp-one-app-should-leave-immediately-dhs-says).
-As if you’ve got a round-trip ticket and an Airbnb waiting in Tegucigalpa.
+And if they missed their window?
+DHS told you to “leave immediately” [25](https://www.iowapublicradio.org/news-from-npr/2025-04-08/migrants-who-entered-the-u-s-via-cbp-one-app-should-leave-immediately-dhs-says).
+As if they had a round-trip ticket and an Airbnb waiting in Tegucigalpa.

-### Legal-ish: Millions Live in This Gray Zone
+### Legal-ish: Millions Lived in This Gray Zone

-This shadow system is **not a bug—it’s a feature**.
+This shadow system was **not a bug—it’s a feature**.
 Why?

-Because it lets politicians:
+Because it let politicians:
 - Say they’re “protecting the vulnerable” *without* granting permanence.
 - Boost enforcement stats *without* overhauling laws.
 - Manage migration flows *without* Congress doing anything.